bugoio/bugo-theme-origin/README.md

 # Bugo Origin Theme

-Origin is meant to be used as a starter theme used by designers and developers alike.
+Blogging with Hugo's Origin Theme is meant to be used as a starter theme used by designers and developers alike.
 Origin is best used with Forestry.io for content management and Netlify.com for hosting.

 > NOTE: Still in prerelease development.
 Report any issues you may run into.